 Obesity isn't about an individual's choices.
 It's about the choices of a whole culture.

 Overeating — and subsequent obesity — has become a national issue.
-First Lady Michelle Obama has spent most of the last eight years publically addressing the topics of fitness and nutrition, serving as a benchmark of nutrition (where are we as a culture if our First Lady has to tell us to eat our vegetables?).
+Michelle Obama spent most of the last eight years publicly addressing the topics of fitness and nutrition, serving as a benchmark of nutrition (where are we as a culture if the First Lady had to tell us to eat our vegetables?).
 However, it's wrong to assume that the obesity epidemic is due to a lack of willpower or personal failure, as is often the narrative.
 Johanna Ahola-Launonen of the University of Helsinki thinks the food environment is to blame.

 [M]ost eating decisions are made habitually and not consciously.